Chapter 9 Reasoning and Decision Making

 Usage | More difficult to use (mainly in logical problems).
 One needs facts which are definitely true. | Used often in everyday life (fast and easy).
 Evidence is used instead of proved facts. |

 The psychological processes of decision making are critical in everyday life.
-Imagine Knut deciding whether he should pack his heavy umbrella because of a forecasted “20% chance of rain” or selecting between two different types of travel insurance for his vacation.
+Imagine deciding whether to carry an umbrella because of a forecasted “20% chance of rain” or choosing which of your streaming subscriptions to keep when money is tight.

 There are two main ways to describe and analyze decision making.
 The “normative” approach describes how decision makers ought to make decisions.
 That is, it describes how people should behave if they were perfectly rational and had well-defined preferences.
 Here, “rational” typically means that one adheres to the laws of probability and formal logic.
 The “descriptive” approach to studying decision making describes how real-life decision makers actually make decisions, rather than how they should.
 A common finding among decision making researchers is that people do not typically follow what a perfectly rational actor would do, though this claim is contentious and widely debated within the field.